100% whole grains, flours and starches should be eaten in moderation; limit to no more than ½ cup per meal.

 - 100% lentil or black bean pasta

-- Check out the Plan Your Plate Guide for tips on structuring your plate and proper portions.
+- Remember to follow the Plate Guide for tips on structuring your plate and proper portions.
 Try to keep your serving sizes down by eating one piece of bread rather than two, or eating no more than ½ cup of a grain, flour or starch per meal.
 This includes pasta.

-- Plan to cook your sweet potatoes and/or grains on your prep day.
+- Plan to cook your sweet potatoes and/or grains on your Meal Prep Day.
 These foods typically keep extremely well throughout the week and require minimal attention, so you can multitask while they’re being made.